-Every front-line staff must be aligned when a guest pulls-over, checks-in, or lounges on the pool.
-Passing one information to other staff can take time with phone calls, face-to-face notification, or via walkies.
+Every front-line staff must be aligned when a guest pulls over, checks in, or lounges on the pool.
+Passing information to other staff can take time with phone calls, face-to-face notifications, or via walkies.
 When a staff misses the cue after the guest registers, luggage delivery to the room will be delayed!

 2. Difficulty in reaching the appropriate manager, staff, or department for action.

 Urgent issues and emergency concerns need fast attention and action.
-With manual processes in place, it’s difficult to alert every stakeholder in one go, following-up for updates is another story.
-Heading over to the hotel manager’s office to get approval only to find out s/he’s not there can delay a process.
+With manual processes in place, it’s difficult to alert every stakeholder in one go, following up for updates is another story.
+Heading over to the hotel manager’s office to get approval only to find out that s/he’s not there can delay a process.